October 1, 2021

 Let's try another approach that gives you confidence, and assurance that you are talking to the right people.

-You change the dynamic by only talking to people who approach you about your business.
 Instead of trying to talk people into buying, you change your language (speech, marketing materials, social media) to focus on the things your ideal customers are interested in hearing about.

-People want to hear about things like solving their problems, or new ideas and information that will make their lives better.
 Changing your language helps you to turn the tables, enabling you to reach people who are super interested, not running the other way when they see you coming.
 You'll reach people who would be the perfect fit for your products.

 The Solution